alexisvte/bd-m2/README.md

 ## Documentation

-The purpose of the application is to offer some statistical methods to analyze the death rate of several pollution-related diseases.
+The purpose of the application is to offer some statistical methods to analyze the death rate of several pollution-related diseases based on UN and WHO datasets.

 </div>